High-dimensional Log-Error-in-Variable Regression with Applications to Microbial Compositional Data Analysis: Introduction

-Since observable counts $W_{i}$ are merely realizations of underlying compositions $X_{i}$, it is more reasonable to assume association between $y_i$ and $X_{i}$s rather than between $y_i$ and $W_i$s.
-We thus assume the regression response $y_i$ to be dependent on $X_i$s through the following log-contrast model,
+Since the observable count, $W_{i}$, is merely a realization of the underlying composition, $X_{i}$, it is more reasonable to assume association between $y_i$ and $X_{i}$ rather than between $y_i$ and $W_i$.
+We thus assume the regression response $y_i$ to be dependent on $X_i$ through the following log-contrast model,

-We refer to \eqref{eq:dir-multi} together with \eqref{eq:log-contrast-EIV} as \emph{log-error-in-variable regression model}, which is well-suited for regression with read count covariates in microbial studies.
+We refer to \eqref{eq:dir-multi} together with \eqref{eq:log-contrast-EIV} as the \emph{log-error-in-variable regression model}.
 Our aim is to estimate $\beta^\ast$ based on responses $y\in \mathbb{R}^n$ and error-in-covariates $W\in \mathbb{R}^{n\times p}$.
-Most of the results on error-in-variables regression, e.g., \cite{rosenbaum2010sparse,rosenbaum2013improved,belloni2016l_1,belloni2016linear,datta2017cocolasso}, deal with homoscedastic continuous variables and may not be directly applied here since the $W_i$'s are discrete random variables with heteroscedasticity depending on $X_i$ and $\alpha_i$.
-Therefore, new methods are in need for the estimation of log-error-in-variable model.
+Most of the results on error-in-variables regression deal with homoscedastic continuous variables and may not be directly applied here since the $W_i$'s are discrete random variables with heteroscedasticity depending on $X_i$ and $\alpha_i$.
+Therefore, new methods are in need.

 In this paper, we propose a surprisingly simple and straightforward estimation scheme, named \emph{variable correction regularized estimator}, for the high-dimensional log-error-in-variable regression.
-In particular, when the count observations are without overdispersion, we propose to \emph{add 0.5} to all counts $W_{ij}$, then estimate the regression parameters using constrained Lasso; for overdispersed data, we propose to \emph{add an amount related to the overdispersion level} to $W_{ij}$ to alleviate the effect of any overly large or small counts due to overdispersion.
-We show that the proposed methods achieves minimax optimal performance in a general class of settings.
+In particular, when the count observations are without overdispersion, we propose to \emph{add 0.5} to all counts $W_{ij}$, then estimate the regression parameters using constrained lasso with $\log(W_{ij}+0.5)$ as predictors; for overdispersed data, we propose to \emph{add an amount related to the overdispersion level} to $W_{ij}$ to alleviate the effect of any overly large or small counts due to overdispersion.
+We show that the proposed method achieves good performance in a general class of settings.
+In practice, we recommend to \emph{add 0.5 to all counts} if quantification of the overdispersion level is difficult, for example, when there is no repeated measurement, Dirichlet-multinomial distribution is largely violated, etc.

-In addition, we consider a more general log-error-in-variable regression model to accommodate broader types of settings.
+In addition, we further generalize the proposed variable correction scheme in a more general log-error-in-variable regression model in Section \ref{sec:general}: